Earthlight

 The night side of the Moon, illuminated by earthshine, becomes visible next to the narrow crescent (11 percent, age of the Moon = 3.3 days) with ash-grey moonlight.

 Earthlight is the diffuse reflection of sunlight reflected from Earth's surface and clouds.
 Earthshine (an example of planetshine) causes the Moon's ashen light, the dim illumination of the otherwise unilluminated portion of the Moon by this indirect sunlight.

 Earthlight on the Moon during the waxing crescent is sometimes called "the old Moon in the new Moon's arms", while that during the waning crescent is called "the new Moon in the old Moon's arms".

 Visibility

+Diagram of the path of sunlight rays.

 At Earth

 Earthlight has a calculated maximum apparent magnitude of −17.7 as viewed from the Moon.
 When the Earth is at maximum phase, the total radiance at the lunar surface is approximately 0.15 W m^{−2} from Earthlight.
 This is only 0.01% of the radiance from direct Sunlight.
 Earthshine has a calculated maximum apparent magnitude of −3.69 as viewed from Earth.

 This phenomenon is most visible from Earth at night (or astronomical twilight) a few days before or after the day of new moon, when the lunar phase is a thin crescent.
 On these nights, the entire lunar disk is both directly and indirectly sunlit, and is thus unevenly bright enough to see.
 Earthshine is most clearly seen after dusk during the waxing crescent (in the western sky) and before dawn during the waning crescent (in the eastern sky).

 High contrast photography is also able to reveal the night side of the Moon illuminated by Earthlight during a solar eclipse.

 Radio frequency transmissions are also reflected by the Moon; for example, see Earth–Moon–Earth communication.